fmor5954/MobilePay-PoS-v10/docs/api_principles.md

 The MobilePay PoS V10 API uses TLS for communication security and data integrity (secure channel between the client and the backend).
 The API currently uses TLS 1.2.
 It is the integrator's responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.
 The MobilePay PoS V10 API uses access tokens to authenticate calls from clients.
-After [obtaining an access token](pos_integratorauthentication), the client must send the token in an Authorization header along with the `client_id` in the `x-ibm-client-id` header in all calls to the MobilePay PoS API.
+After [obtaining an access token](pos_integratorauthentication), the client must send the access token in an Authorization header along with the
+`client_id` as follows in all calls to the MobilePay PoS API:

 ````
 --header 'x-ibm-client-id: {client_id}'